McGowens, Champagnie help Panthers end ACC road skid - WHIZ News

 Xavier Johnson scored 17 points for the Panthers.
 Pittsburgh stormed back with a 16-4 run early in the second half and made 8 of 12 3-pointers after halftime.

+“It’s big,” Champagnie said.
+“Everybody in the locker room is smiling and happy.
+We haven’t done this in a long time, so it felt good all around.”

 Garrison Brooks had 21 points and 10 rebounds to lead North Carolina (8-7, 1-3).
-Armando Bacot added 15 points and Brandon Robinson had 13 points for the Tar Heels, who lost for the sixth time in eight games.
+Armando Bacot added 15 points and Brandon Robinson had 13 points for the Tar Heels.

-North Carolina coach Roy Williams remained tied with Dean Smith, his mentor, for the fourth most wins in Division I men’s basketball history.
-Williams, who worked as an assistant for Smith at North Carolina for 10 seasons from 1978-88, has 879 career victories as a head coach.
+North Carolina lost for the sixth time in eight games and for the fourth time in its last five home games.

 BIG PICTURE